Beyond enjoying the game, you must have a basic understanding and details of Billiards to command respect in the sport.

 New pool rooms began to open and flourish as a result of the movie.

-Another decline in interest for the billiards occurred after the Vietnam War.
+Another decline in interest in billiards occurred after the Vietnam War.
 But then, Paul Newman featured a movie, “The Color of Money,” which was released in 1986.

 Billiard games experienced another upsurge after the film with the opening and up-scaling of pool rooms.

 As seen, Billiards has undergone various forms of evolution to get to the game we all know and enjoy today.

 Another area where the game has witnessed evolution is the participation of women in the sport.
 From the time billiards was invented, women weren’t allowed to participate freely in the game.

 However, as the game evolved, women were gradually incorporated.

 When was billiards invented?
 We now know its old! with its roots in the 15th century until today, all forms of billiards has evolved to the point that it’s almost unrecognizable from those early days.

 and it still continues to evolve and grow as a sport.